-Title: Unlawful Discrimination
+Title: Unlawful Discrimination and Harassment

-Related Policy: Policy 3.3.7 Discrimination and Harassment
+Related Policy: 3.3.7 Discrimination and Harassment (Employees); 5.3.4 Discrimination and Harassment (Students)

-Division of Responsibility: Human Resources
+Division of Responsibility: Student Success and Enrollment Management; Human Resources

-The College strives to make its campuses inclusive and a safe and welcoming learning environment for all members of the college community.
-Pursuant to multiple federal and state laws and administrative regulations and pursuant to college policy, the College prohibits discrimination in its activities, services and programs based on race, color, national origin, religion, sex, gender identity, sexual orientation, pregnancy, disability, genetic information, age, political affiliation, or veterans' status.
+College of The Albemarle (College) strives to make its campuses inclusive and a safe and welcoming learning environment for all members of the College community.
+Pursuant to multiple federal and state laws and administrative regulations and pursuant to College policy, the College prohibits discrimination in its activities, services and programs based on race, color, national origin, religion, sex, gender, gender identity, sexual orientation, pregnancy, disability, genetic information, age, political affiliation, or veterans' status.